Primary Landing Page

 Core Team

 We are a small core team of interdisciplinary experts from public health, economics, political science, global governance and environmental science.
-Members include the Laureate Fellow, two Laureate Research Fellows, three PhD students, a Government Relations Specialist, a Social Media Co-ordinator and part-time research assistants.
-The Senior Project Officer manages the activities of the Hothouse.
+Members include the Laureate Fellow, two Laureate Research Fellows, three PhD students, a Government Relations Specialist, and part-time research assistants.
+The Senior Project Officer manages the activities and communications of the Hothouse.

 Sharon Friel